 ### Return Types

-Actions and Queries may return domain models, collections, primitives, or void.
-They must never return HTTP or framework response objects.
+Actions, Queries, and UseCases may return delivery-neutral domain models, collections, DTOs, Value Objects, primitives, arrays, or void.
+They must never return HTTP Resources, Inertia prop wrappers, redirects, or framework response objects.
+The Controller owns top-level response assembly; a Service Resource owns reusable field-level shaping.

 ---